marytts/marytts/java/de/dfki/lt/mary/dbselection/README.txt

 with unreliable phonetic transcriptions are sorted out.
 The result is a list of feature files that can be used by DatabaseSelector.

-FeatureMakerMaryServer needs a running Mary server, whereas FeatureMakerNoMaryServer doesn't.
-The latter might be faster, but it might not be possible to start it.
+FeatureMakerMaryServer needs a running Mary server.
 The most important thing is that the target feature file german-targetfeatures-selection.config is used for the computation of the features.
 This file has to be in the /conf directory of the Mary installation.

 *** Usage: ***